ghcdr/updatehub-docs/docs/updatehub-cloud.md

 ![device finished](../img/dashboard/finished.png)

-In the case of some kind of problem happens during the update process, the **UpdateHub** will provide a visual feedback of the moment it occured.
+In the case of some kind of problem happens during the update process, the **UpdateHub** will provide a visual feedback of the moment it occurred.
 To examine the failure you need to select *See Device Log*.

 ![device installation](../img/dashboard/deviceLog.png)